Irish soldier serving as UN peacekeeper in Lebanon killed in convoy attack

 Another soldier was seriously injured in the incident.

-An Irish soldier serving as a UN peacekeeper in Lebanon was killed when his convoy came under attack.
+An Irish soldier serving as a UN peacekeeper in Lebanon was killed when his convoy came under attack in the south of the country.

 Another soldier injured in the incident is in a serious condition in hospital having undergone surgery.